Compactness of Green operators with applications to semilinear nonlocal elliptic equations: Introduction

+with $c_{N,s} > 0$ being a normalized constant and the abbreviation P.V. standing for ``in the principal value sense", see \eqref{Lepsilon}.
+More precisely, the compactness of $\Gbb^{\Omega}: L^1(\Omega,\delta^s) \to L^q(\Omega)$ for any $q \in [1,\frac{N}{N-s})$ was proved by Chen and V\'eron \cite[Proposition 2.6]{CheVer_2014} by applying the Stampacchia's duality method and a fractional Sobolev embedding.
+In the aforementioned results, compact embeddings from Sobolev spaces into Lebesgue spaces play a crucial role.
+The compactness result for the Green operator of $(-\Delta)^s$, $s \in (0,1]$, was employed to study the boundary value problem

+where $g:\R \to \R$ is a nondecreasing, continuous \textit{absorption} with $g(0) = 0$.
+An abundant theory for problem \eqref{prob:frac} has been developed in function settings and then extended to measure frameworks (see e.g. \cite{BreStr_1973,Bre_1980,BenBre_2003,MarVer_2014,Pon_2016} for the local case $s=1$ and \cite{CheVer_2014,AbaDup_2017} for the nonlocal case $s \in (0,1)$).
+Among other results, it is noteworthy that by using the compactness results of $\Gbb^{\Omega}$, Chen and V\'eron \cite{CheVer_2014} proved the existence of a weak solution to \eqref{prob:frac} for all measures $\mu \in \M(\Omega,\delta^s)$ provided $f$ satisfies a sharp subcritical integrability condition (which includes the subcritical case $g(u)=|u|^{p-1}u$, $1<p<\frac{N+s}{N-s}$), and for a class of measures absolutely continuous with respect to a suitable capacity if $g(u)=|u|^{p-1}u$, $p \geq \frac{N+s}{N-s}$.

-A great deal of effort has been devoted to developing unifying tools which allow to deal with elliptic equations involving a large class of nonlocal operators characterized by estimates on the associated Green function.
-This research direction has been greatly pushed forward by numerous publications, among them are Bonforte, Figalli and V\'azquez \cite{BonFigVaz_2018} on theory for semilinear elliptic equations with sublinear nonlinearities in the context of weak-dual solutions, Abatangelo, G\'omez-Castro and V\'azquez \cite{Aba_2019} on the boundary behavior of solutions, Chan, G\'omez-Castro and V\'azquez \cite{GomVaz_2019} on the study of eigenvalue problems and various concepts of solutions.
-The notion of weak-dual solution introduced by Bonforte and V\'azquez in \cite{BonVaz_2015} is convenient to study elliptic and parabolic equations involving the foregoing class of operators since it involves only the associated Green function and does not require to specify the meaning of the operators acting on test functions.
-In parallel, significant contributions to the research topic based on probabilistic methods were given by Kim, Song and Vondra\v cek in \cite{KimSonVon_2020, KimSonVon_2020-1,KimSonVon_2019}.
-Lately, a work originated in attempt to study semilinear equations with source terms was carried out by the authors of the present paper.
-It was showed in \cite{TruongTai_2020} that there exists a finite threshold value in the sense that either the multiplicity, or the uniqueness, or the nonexistence holds according to whether the norm of given data is smaller than, or equal to, or bigger than the threshold value.
+A great deal of effort has been devoted to the study of elliptic equations involving a large class of nonlocal operators characterized by estimates on the associated Green function.
+In this framework, Bonforte and V\'azquez \cite{BonVaz_2015} introduced a notion of weak-dual solution which involves only the associated Green function and does not require to specify the meaning of the operators acting on test functions.
+This research direction has been greatly pushed forward by numerous publications, including Bonforte, Figalli and V\'azquez \cite{BonFigVaz_2018}, Abatangelo, G\'omez-Castro and V\'azquez \cite{Aba_2019}, and Chan, G\'omez-Castro and V\'azquez \cite{GomVaz_2019}.
+Lately, a work originated in attempt to study semilinear equations with source terms was carried out in \cite{TruongTai_2020} where existence and multiplicity results were established under a smallness condition on data.
+In parallel, significant contributions based on probabilistic approaches were given by Kim, Song and Vondra\v cek in \cite{KimSonVon_2020, KimSonVon_2020-1,KimSonVon_2019}.
+In addition, some semilinear integro-differential elliptic equations have also been treated in this fashion in several recent works \cite{BogJarKan_2011, BiVoWag_2021, Klimsiak_2023}.